Lesson 11: Cigar Care and Storage

 - Check your cigars every day for freshness.
 Gently squeeze the foot of the cigar; it should have some spring to it like a loaf of bread.

 - Slowly begin adding more cigars to the humidor and continue checking them every day.
-Eventually, you will be able to go several days
+Eventually, you will be able to go several days without checking them.

 The hygrometer is a device used for measuring the relative humidity inside of your humidor.
 There are two varieties.